DimitriPalmer22/Relapse-Code-Documentation/README.md

 > Make life easy for yourself. *Don't* use Git Bash for this.

+#### What Am I Not Supposed to Touch?

+Most of your work should be done in the `Documentation` folder and its subsequent subfolders.

+DO NOT MANUALLY TOUCH THE `_META` FOLDER!
+This folder is for

 #### Getting Started

 1. Make sure you've been added as a collaborator to the repository!
 Ask Dimitri to become a collaborator.